tksy1227/MAD24_P04_Team4/README.md

 Feature/Enhancement done by: Danial

 3. Personal Habit Tracker -  Allows users to set, track, and manage their personal habits.
 Users can log their progress, and view their streaks and statistics over time.
+A total of 4 habits allowed to be created at any one time, to encourage users to focus on goals. users are able to sort their data by week, month, weekday or insights, as well as switch between bar and line charts A insights page is also available to allow users to view critical information such as lowest and highest values, averages and durations
 Concepts used: Persistent Memory, MPAndroidChart, Recycler View New concepts used: MPAndroidChart
 Feature/Enhancement done by: Jacob